muellerjoerggit/dataviewer/README.md

 In order to use DaVi you must first create an entity.
 Then you specify which columns/properties this entity should have.
 With this information, DaVi can then read the data from the database.
 So just like in any database management software.

-But DaVi can more.
-You can define additional handlers for each column that can, for example, format or validate data.
+But DaVi can do even more.
+You can add different handlers to each column that can refine the data, create links to other data, or format data.
+For example, different date formats can be used in the database - such as Unixtime - which is then converted into a readable date using the appropriate handler.
+Another example are JSON data.
+These can be validated using the appropriate handler.

+So you don't need another external software to check the data.
+You have all in one app and you can develop for specific use cases new handlers.

 ## Configuration